|

 4.46 |

-Among the possible groups of truth-conditions there are two
+Among the possible groups of truth-conditions of elementary

-In one of these cases the statement is true for all the
+If the statement is false for all the possibilities

 |